 If you want to have more positive and meaningful conversations, it starts with great questions.

-Select 1 of these 9 questions to make small talk in a conversation with someone:
+Review these 15 questions to make small talk in a conversation with someone:

 1. What is going great in your life right now?